-SALISH SEA BUTOH FESTIVAL is an annual artistic convergence in Port Townsend, Washington to celebrate and deepen the study of Japanese Butoh and Butoh performance.
-Since 2021, our annual summer festival has featured immersive Butoh dance workshops taught by veteran Butoh artists from Japan and around the world.
-Organized by Executive Producers Iván-Daniel Espinosa and Robyn Bjornson, our annual festival also features artist talks and lectures with Q&A open to the public, participatory student workshop performances and outdoor site-specific dances in nature, and stage performances featuring our international teaching artists.
-The stage performances give festival attendees and audiences the opportunity to witness artworks by renowned Butoh practitioners as well as emerging artists, offering a potent immersion into this powerful dance form and an intimate glimpse into what Butoh is and can be.
+SALISH SEA BUTOH FESTIVAL is an annual artistic convergence in Port Townsend, Washington to celebrate and deepen the study of Japanese Butoh (舞踏, Butô) and Butoh performance.
+Since 2021, our retreat-style summer festival has featured immersive Butoh dance workshops taught by veteran Butoh artists from Japan and around the world.
+Organized annually by Executive Producer Iván-Daniel Espinosa, our 9-day festival also features student workshop performances with live music, outdoor site-specific dances in nature, artist talks, and stage performances open to the public featuring our international teaching artists.
+The stage performances give festival attendees and local audiences the opportunity to witness artworks by world-renowned Butoh performers as well as emerging artists, offering a potent immersion into this powerful dance form and an intimate glimpse into what Butoh is and can be.
+In recent years, the festival has also included academic lectures from historians and scholars of Japanese studies that highlight the unique history and philosophy of Butoh from its origins in the avant-garde of Tokyo, Japan to its expansion as a global art form.

-Our summer festival takes place in a beautiful coastal town called Port Townsend, which is located in the SALISH SEA region of Western Washington state, USA.
+Our summer festival takes place in a beautifully scenic coastal town on the northern tip of the Olympic Peninsula called Port Townsend, which is located in the SALISH SEA region of Western Washington state.
 We celebrate the beauty of this ecologically diverse region and its greenspaces, which for thousands of years have been inhabited by the Coast Salish Indigenous peoples of the Pacific Northwest Coast.
-We acknowledge with gratitude and respect that this region is on the ancestral Coast Salish indigenous homelands of the Duwamish, Suquamish, Stillaguamish, and Muckleshoot Tribes and the S'Klallam peoples of the Olympic Peninsula.
+We acknowledge with deep gratitude and respect that this region is on the ancestral Coast Salish indigenous homelands of the Duwamish, Suquamish, Stillaguamish, and Muckleshoot Tribes and the S'Klallam peoples of the Olympic Peninsula.

 All of our events are open to artists of any medium/background who are curious about Butoh and also to people with little or no dance/performance experience.
 Feel free to contact us at salishseabutohfestival@gmail.com